 Pick one and focus your efforts.
-Read that platform’s user guide start to finish, and jump in.
+Read that platform’s user guide from start to finish, and jump in.
 Practice, connect with other small businesses in your area.
 Watch other massage therapists and see what they’re doing to help you get ideas.
-We’ve got a lot on this site to teach you about social media, I’ve listed my favorite resources below, but you can use the search field in the footer here to find more, too!

 Not every event will be right for you, so really do your homework.
-Will you be paying for a space at the event, or providing massage for free?
-Check out When Should I Do Chair Massage and Community Events for Free? to help you make an educated decision.
+Will you be paying for space at the event, or providing massage for free?
+Check out When Should I Do Chair Massage and Community Events for Free?
+To help you make an educated decision.

 Ask business owners who attended previous events, and consider how much time and money it will take to prepare for, attend the event and follow up on any connections you make.
 Make sure you’re prepared and really willing to put the effort in, to make it worth your time and money.

 Finally, the last tip is kinda boring and not at all glamorous: Consistency.